manifoldfinance/xga-docs-v0/docs/index.md

 and demand, maintaining value and interest.

 **Revamped Tie-Breaking Rule**: In the world of auctions, ties are inevitable.
-But our approach is different.
+Our approach is different.
 We're moving away from the conventional method that prioritizes higher marginal bids.
 Instead, we're implementing a novel rule that intensifies competition, particularly for those crucial marginal quantities.